 Maintains Flood Damage Prevent Ordinance

-TREES: The Building Department oversees tree removal and maintenance of protected trees within the City.
-These trees include: Live Oaks and Magnolias.
+The Building Department oversees tree removal and maintenance of protected trees within the City.
+These trees include Live Oaks and Magnolias.
 There is now a $25 tree permit fee.
-For an application click here or more information on trimming or removing protected trees, click here.

-Storm Water: For any stormwater or stormwater related issues or complaints, please contact Mr. Terry Franklin at (228) 875-6712.
+For any stormwater or stormwater-related issues or complaints, please contact Mr. Terry Franklin at 228-875-6712.
 When leaving a message, please include the location, type of complaint, and any additional contact information needed to assist with resolving the issue in a timely manner.

-For the City’s Stormwater Ordinance and additional information, please click HERE.
+Check this for the City's Stormwater Ordinance and additional information (PDF).

-For permit applications, please email Amanda or Darla OR stop by our office M-F 7:30am - 4:30pm 🙂
+For permit applications, please email Darla or stop by our office Monday to Friday 7:30 am to 4:30 pm

-For any questions about lot splits, variances, set backs, zoning or historic property adjustments, contact the Planning Department @ 875-4415.
+For any questions about lot splits, variances, setbacks, zoning, or historic property adjustments, contact the Planning Department at 875-4415.